kazuho/draft-opik-quic-qmux/draft-opik-quic-qmux.md

 # Version Agility

-Unlike QUIC version 1, QMux does not include a built-in mechanism for version negotiation.
-However, as new versions of QUIC are specified, there may be a desire to define their reliable-byte-stream counterparts in a way that allows them to coexist with QMux.
+As new versions of QUIC are specified, there may be a desire to define their reliable-byte-stream counterparts as different versions of QMux, and to provide ways of negotiating the version to be used.

+QUIC starts each connection with a handshake that uses packets carrying an explicit version number.
+Using that field, Version-Independent Properties of QUIC {{?QUIC-INVARIANTS=RFC8999}} defines a version negotiation mechanism that involves a retry.
+Compatible Version Negotiation for QUIC
+{{?QUIC-CVN=RFC9368}} defines another negotiation mechanism for switching between compatible versions during the handshake without retrying.

+By contrast, QMux does not perform the connection handshake by itself; the connection is set up by the underlying substrate, and QMux exchanges only the Transport Parameters after the connection is established.

+Due to these differences, the negotiation mechanisms used by QUIC and QMux will differ.

-This section explores options such protocols might employ for version negotiation and upgrade.
+This section explores options that future versions of QMux might employ for version negotiation and upgrade.

-## Incompatible Version Negotiation
+## Negotiation Using ALPN

-When a new QUIC version that provides a different interface to applications is specified, application protocols developed for that QUIC version might be assigned a new identifier for the TLS Application-Layer Protocol Negotiation (ALPN) extension [ALPN].
+When a new QUIC version that provides a different interface to applications is specified, application protocols developed for that version might be assigned a new identifier for the TLS Application-Layer Protocol Negotiation (ALPN) extension {{ALPN}}.

-Similarly, when TLS is the underlying transport, the reliable-byte-stream counterpart of such QUIC versions could rely on ALPN to negotiate whether the new protocol or QMux should be used.
+Similarly, when TLS is the underlying transport, application protocols built on top of the QMux counterparts of such QUIC versions can rely on ALPN to negotiate both the application protocol and the underlying QMux version.

 When TLS is not the underlying transport, endpoints can use the first 8 bytes exchanged on the transport (i.e., the type field of the